Table of Contents

 The Verdict of the Jerusalem Council

 The Jerusalem council set the protocol for how to address certain cultural differences between Jews and Gentiles who had both accepted Christianity and were having fellowship with one another.
-The church at Antioch was a cosmopolitan body of believers consisting of Jews, Gentile proselytes, and members converted directly from paganism (Acts 11:19, 20).
-The question that troubled the church then was how to deal with Gentiles in the church from the point of view of Judaism.
+The church at Antioch was a mixed body of believers consisting of Jews, Gentile proselytes, and members converted directly from pagan background (Acts 11:19, 20).
+The question that troubled the church then was how to deal with Gentiles in the church in relation to Judaism.
 The main issue was over circumcision.

-While they were able to accept Christ as the Messiah, they were apparently unwilling to recognize the true relationship between Christ and the Mosaic law.
-The issue of circumcision proved a continuing cause of dispute throughout Paul’s ministry and left its mark on most of the writings of the New Testament.
+While they were able to accept Christ as the Messiah, they were unwilling to see the true relationship between Christ and the Mosaic law.
+The issue of circumcision caused tension during Paul’s ministry and left its mark on most of the writings of the New Testament.

 For this reason, Peter, John, and James who were at Jerusalem when Paul and Barnabas presented this issue, along with the elders there prayed for the guidance of the Holy Spirit on this matter (Galatians 2:9; Acts 1:19; Acts 11:30).
 After prayer, the Holy Spirit answered them and the council decreed that the gentiles are not required to be circumcised but to: “abstain from things offered to idols, from blood, from things strangled, and from sexual immorality” (Acts 15:28-29).